Ron Tran

-Ron Tran (born 1972) is a visual artist based in Vancouver, British Columbia.
+Ron Tran (born 1972) is a visual artist based in Vancouver, British Columbia, Canada.

 Background

 Tran was born in Saigon, Vietnam and currently lives and works in Vancouver.
 He studied Integrated Media Arts at Emily Carr University of Art and Design.
 Tran’s practice involves sculpture, photography, video, performance and installation.
 His work concerns itself in relation to public and private space, and addresses ideas of individual ownership.
 He has been featured in articles by Canadian Art.
 His work has been exhibited in galleries and museums including the Vancouver Art Gallery, the Morris and Helen Belkin Art Gallery and the Vancouver Contemporary Art Gallery.

 Career

-Tran integrates performance in many of his artwork in various form.
+Tran integrates performance in many of his artworks in various forms.
 His practice explores the ways chance and coincidence influence daily life.
 He often removes himself from his art and inserts art into public life.
 Tran’s work often involve personal investment and occasional voyeuristic cruelty.
 The performative quality of such work signal his ongoing interest in social interactions both as subject and medium.
 Tran is a former member of Norma art collective, which started in collaboration with other fellow Emily Carr University art students.